-[This is a suggested Foreword for endorsement by the Chief Executive or Chair of the RSL.
-You may, however, want to write an alternative foreword presenting the complaint handling procedure's key aims, benefits and requirements.]
+[This is a suggested foreword for endorsement by the Permanent Secretary or organisation's Chief Executive.
+You may, however, want to write an alternative foreword presenting the complaints handling procedure's key aims, benefits and requirements.]

-[Our Complaints Handling Procedure reflects [the RSL's] commitment to valuing complaints.
-It seeks to resolve customer dissatisfaction as close as possible to the point of service delivery and to conduct thorough, impartial and fair investigations of customer complaints so that, where appropriate, we can make evidencebased decisions on the facts of the case.
+[Our complaints handling procedure reflects [the organisation's] commitment to valuing complaints.
+It seeks to resolve customer dissatisfaction as close as possible to the point of service delivery and to conduct thorough, impartial and fair investigations of customer complaints so that, where appropriate, we can make evidence-based decisions on the facts of the case.

-The procedure has been developed by the Scottish Public Services Ombudsman (SPSO), with significant input from housing complaints handling professionals.
-We have tried to produce a standard approach to handling complaints across the housing sector, which complies with the SPSO's guidance on a model complaints handling procedure.
+The procedure introduces a standardised approach to handling complaints across government, which complies with the SPSO's guidance on a model complaints handling procedure.
 This procedure aims to help us 'get it right first time'.
 We want quicker, simpler and more streamlined complaints handling with local, early resolution by capable, well-trained staff.

 Complaints give us valuable information we can use to improve customer satisfaction.
 Our complaints handling procedure will enable us to address a customer's dissatisfaction and may also prevent the same problems that led to the complaint from happening again.
-For our staff, complaints provide a first-hand account of the service user's views and experience, and can highlight problems we may otherwise miss.
+For our staff, complaints provide a first-hand account of the customer's views and experience, and can highlight problems we may otherwise miss.
 Handled well, complaints can give our customers a form of redress when things go wrong, and can also help us continuously improve our services.